by Jenna Pelias

 -My husband would still have his job.
 (This is not officially why they fired him but as I’ve said before, I will believe that when hell freezes over because his job certainly wasn’t on the line before this happened and firing him 4 days later looks pretty damned shady to anyone paying attention.)

 People keep asking me if I regret the now infamous “mug-post” and I mean, obviously I do.
-But I regret it for the sake of my OWN integrity, not for the church.
+But I regret it for the sake of my OWN integrity and because it became a point of deflection from the real issues at hand.
 I might find the mug funny but *usually* when I am *not* having a mental breakdown, I wouldn’t post anything like that for the entire internet to feast their eyes on.
 Actually, I removed the post shortly after I put it up and replaced it with an apology photo in case I had truly offended anyone.
-So no, I would not post it again.
-Also, no I do not believe that whether I’d posted it or not posted it would have changed the outcome there regarding my husband being fired.
 My feelings about how it exposed the hypocrisy going on remain unchanged but my desire now is for ANYTHING ELSE to have achieved that end.
 I won’t pretend now that it didn’t happen, but I definitely have different thoughts about it as time has gone on.
-Also if you’re having a bad day and come over here for coffee I can guarantee you that THAT is the mug I will serve it to you in.)
+I recently wrapped that mug in an old towel and took a hammer to it, because I was over people talking about it and over the physical reminder it had became of the awful things that had gone on.

-The last I heard, nobody is allowed to talk to anyone else about what happened.
-They’re all supposed to talk only to the pastor, presumably so that he can tell them what to think and squash any rational questions about the matter.
+The last I heard, nobody is allowed to talk to anyone else about what happened that day.
 It’s out of my hands whether people want to subject themselves to that, but the larger issue here is that there IS a larger issue here.
-This situation is freaking tiny compared to the landslide of stories like mine and much, much, much worse than mine which are coming to light en masse thanks to #metoo.
+This situation is minuscule compared to the landslide of stories like mine and much, much, much worse than mine which are coming to light en masse thanks to #metoo.

 We are a long ways to go in our culture both in the church out, before people are believed when they say they don’t feel safe at best or have been victimized in awful ways at worst.
 I was lucky.
 People saw what happened – a lot of people.
 It couldn’t be denied although it was swiftly covered up and we were sent packing before we could speak up for ourselves.
 Now I’m home and I have a voice.
 I can talk about what happened.
 She never got to lay a hand on me that day, which was by the grace of God alone I’m sure.